Xen Summit 2025

 We know that the open source community can be very intimidating for anybody who is interested in participating.

 Xen Project events are an excellent way to get to know the community and share your ideas and the work that you are doing.
 You do not need to be a maintainer or a chief architect to submit a proposal.
 In fact, we strongly encourage first-time speakers to submit talks for all of our events.
-In the instance that you aren’t sure about your abstract, reach out to us and we will be more than happy to work with you on your proposal.
+If you aren’t sure about your abstract, reach out to us and we will be more than happy to work with you on your proposal.

-Our events are working conferences intended for professional networking and collaboration in the Xen community and we work closely with our attendees, sponsors and speakers to help keep Xen Project events professional, welcoming and friendly.
-If you have any questions about participating please don’t hesitate to contact us.
+Our events are working conferences intended for professional networking and collaboration in the Xen community.
+We work closely with attendees, sponsors, and speakers to keep Xen Project events professional, welcoming, and friendly.
+If you have any questions about participating, please don’t hesitate to contact us.

 Join the conversation